Do you have an online high-yield savings account? If you don’t you need one!

 2. Many High Yield Online Savings Accounts Offer Better Interest

 I use 360 Savings for my online savings.
-Currently they are offering 2.4% APY on their savings accounts.
-No, you won’t be Bill Gates rich with that rate but it is MUCH better than what the average brick and mortar bank offers.
-For me that’s 2.2% better than the bank where I do checking!!
+You won’t be Bill Gates rich with their rates but it is MUCH better than what the average brick and mortar bank offers.
+As your saving go up that interest starts to get well…interesting.

 If you do a little research you’ll find banks with higher interest on their online savings than 360 Savings.
 Let me tell you, that interest adds up!
 I love seeing how much I’ve earned every month and at the end of the year.